nucleic/enaml/docs/source/get_started/installation.rst

 widgets of a toolkit rendering library.
 You will need to install this dependency separately.

-Enaml supports using either PyQt4 or PyQt5 and uses the `QtPy`_ library as compatibility layer.

 The recommended library is `PyQt5`_,  a robust set of Python bindings to the Qt 5 toolkit.
 (It includes the necessary parts of Qt 5.)